BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

+Bayesian deep learning has recently shown its promise to capture uncertainty in real-world data by learning posterior distributions of the weights from training data sets.
+Formally, given a training dataset $\mathcal{D}$, we first learn the posterior distribution of the weights $P(\mathbf{w}|\mathcal{D})$.
+Then, by using this posterior, the distribution of predicted label $\mathbf{y^{\prime}}$ given unseen test data $\mathbf{x^{\prime}}$, is computed as $P(\mathbf{y^{\prime}} | \mathbf{x^{\prime}}) = \mathbb{E}_{P(\mathbf{w}|\mathcal{D})}[P(\mathbf{y^{\prime}}|\mathbf{x^{\prime}}, \mathbf{w})]$~\cite{blundell2015weight}.
 However, computing the exact posterior requires the calculation of the probability of evidence $P(\mathcal{D})$, which is computationally intractable due to the high dimensionality of model parameters and real-world data.
-Hence, several techniques have been proposed for approximating posterior distribution~\cite{blundell2015weight, kingma2015variational, gal2016dropout}.
-Blundell \textit{et al.}~\cite{blundell2015weight} proposed a backpropagation compatible algorithm \textit{Bayes by backprop} for approximating the posteriors.
-Later Kingma \textit{et al.}~\cite{kingma2015variational} employed a local reparameterization trick to achieve greater efficiency and lower variance gradient estimates.
-We adapt the above two techniques ~\cite{blundell2015weight,kingma2015variational} to model our posterior distribution and detect AF from PPG signals.
-Note that, Bayesian deep learning can also be achieved by using simple Monte Carlo dropout (Gal \emph{et al.} \cite{gal2016dropout}).
+Hence, several techniques have been proposed for approximating posterior distribution~\cite{blundell2015weight, kingma2015variational, gal2016dropout}. ~\cite{blundell2015weight} proposed a backpropagation compatible algorithm \textit{Bayes by backprop} for approximating the posteriors.
+Later ~\cite{kingma2015variational} employed a local reparameterization trick to achieve greater efficiency and lower variance gradient estimates.
+We adapt the above two techniques ~\cite{blundell2015weight, kingma2015variational} to model our posterior distribution and detect AF from PPG signals.
+Note that, this posterior can also be inferred by using simple Monte Carlo dropout \cite{gal2016dropout}.
 However, recent studies suggest that this approach lacks expressiveness and does not fully capture the uncertainty in model predictions \cite{jospin2020hands}.